Diabetes management

 Diabetes mellitus is a metabolic disease that is characterized by chronic elevated blood glucose levels (hyperglycemia).
-Therefore, the main goal of diabetes management is to keep blood glucose levels within normal limits or a target range as much as possible.
-If diabetes is not well controlled, further challenges to health may occur.
-People with diabetes can measure blood sugar by various methods, such as with a glucose meter or a continuous glucose monitor, which monitors over several days.
-Glucose can also be measured by analysis of a routine blood sample.
-In addition to lifestyle modification, some individuals may need medications to adequately control their blood sugar levels.
+Therefore, the main goal of diabetes management is to keep blood glucose levels within normal limits (or a diabetic target range) as often as possible.
+If diabetes is not well controlled, health challenges may develop.
+People with diabetes can measure blood glucose by various methods, such as with a glucose meter or a continuous glucose monitor, which monitors over several days.
+Long-term glucose levels (over 3 months) can also be measured by analysis of a blood sample.
+In addition to lifestyle modification, some individuals with type 2 diabetes may require medication to adequately control their blood glucose levels.
 Other goals of diabetes management are prevention or treatment of complications that can result from the disease itself and from its treatment.

 Description

 Diabetes is a well known chronic disease that affects many individuals of all ages worldwide.
-There are many subtypes including Type 1, Type 2, gestational diabetes, maturity-onset diabetes of the young (MODY), neonatal diabetes, etc., with Type 1 and Type 2 being the most common.
-It is important to have control of this condition as uncontrolled diabetes can cause many complications.
-Diabetes can cause acute problems such blood sugar that is too low (hypoglycemia) or too high (hyperglycemia) which can cause acute symptoms.
-Diabetes also affects the blood vessels in the body, which are the routes blood take to deliver nutrients and oxygen to the organs in the body.
-By affecting the blood flow, diabetes increases the risk of other conditions such as strokes and heart disease (heart attacks).
-Diabetes is also associated with microvascular affects (small blood vessels) in organs such as the eyes and the kidneys and can cause diabetic retinopathy and diabetic nephropathy, respectively.
+There are many subtypes including Type 1, Type 2, gestational diabetes, maturity-onset diabetes of the young (MODY), neonatal diabetes, with Type 1 and Type 2 being the most common.
+All types of diabetes should be controlled as uncontrolled diabetes can cause many complications.
+Blood glucose levels that are too low (hypoglycemia) or too high (hyperglycemia) can cause both acute and chronic problems.

+Uncontrolled diabetes can harm the inner lining of blood vessels, which affects the ability of blood to deliver nutrients and oxygen to organs throughout the body.
+By causing damage to blood vessels, diabetes is associated with an increased risk of macrovascular (large blood vessel) conditions such as stroke and heart disease (heart attacks).
+Diabetes is also associated with microvascular (small blood vessel) complications to organs such as the eyes (diabetic retinopathy) and the kidneys (diabetic nephropathy).

 In addition to maintaining adequate blood sugar levels in the body, control of other risk factors that contribute to complications such as smoking, alcohol use, excessive weight, high blood pressure, and high cholesterol are also very important.
 Often, the recommended treatment for diabetes mellitus is a combination of lifestyle changes such as increasing exercise and healthy eating, along with medications to help control the blood glucose levels in the long term.
-In addition to management of the diabetes, it is recommended to have routine follow up with a primary care physician or endocrinologist as well a variety of specialists to assist in managing possible common complications such as foot ulcers, vision changes, and hearing loss.
+In addition to management of the diabetes, it is recommended to have routine follow up with a primary care physician or endocrinologist in addition to a variety of specialists who assist in managing possible common complications such as foot ulcers, vision changes, and hearing loss.